pallets/quart/docs/how_to_guides/using_http2.rst

     $ curl --http2 ...

-If you wish to communicate via HTTP/2 in python the `Hyper
+If you wish to communicate via HTTP/2 in python `httpx
-<https://hyper.readthedocs.io>`_ library is the best choice.
-It can be
+<https://github.com/encode/httpx>`_ is the best choice.
-configured to work with requests.